How To Write A Successful News Release

-With more than 10 years of experience in the press release distribution industry, PRWeb has a unique understanding of how to write a press release so it achieves success online.
-The following tips will help you write a professional, concise and powerful press release.
+With more than 10 years of experience in the news release distribution industry, PRWeb has a unique understanding of how to write a news release so it achieves success online.
+The following tips will help you write a professional, concise and powerful news release.

-Proofread: We recommend that you write a press release in a Word or other text document instead of writing it directly on the online submit page.
+Proofread: We recommend that you write a news release in a Word or other text document instead of writing it directly on the online submit page.
 Writing online will not achieve the best results.
-Write your press release, print it, and proofread.
+Write your news release, print it, and proofread.
 Rewrite and then proofread again.
 The more time you take to do it right, the better your company's first impression.

 Illustrate the Solution: Use real life examples to illustrate how your company or organization solved a problem.
 Identify the problem and why your solution is the right solution.
 Give examples of how your service or product fulfils needs or satisfies desires.
 Using real life examples powerfully communicates the benefits of using your product or service.

-Don't Be Afraid to Toot Your Own Horn: Online press release distribution is a successful way to create expert status.
+Don't Be Afraid to Toot Your Own Horn: Online news release distribution is a successful way to create expert status.
 If your company has reached a milestone, celebrated an anniversary, hired a new president, experienced significant growth or received an award, tell the world what you did right.
 Or, write a tip sheet that offers readers "tips" or help in your field of expertise.
+Find more news-worthy topics here.

 Don’t Give Away All the Secrets: If you're running a new promotion this season, tell readers where they can go to learn more.
 When you write a press release, provide links directly to the page on your website where readers can learn the specifics about your news and then act upon it.
 If you give your readers no reason to click through to your site, they're not necessarily going to.
 This kind of "call to action" pulls them away from reading and urges them to respond.